Robust Reinforcement Learning in Continuous Control Tasks with Uncertainty Set Regularization: Comparison with State Perturbation

 \section{Comparison with State Perturbation}

 State perturbation describes the uncertainties in the output space of the dynamics model, which is a special case of transition perturbation.
-We illustrate how to transform the state perturbation into transition perturbation in the following case.
+We illustrate how to transform the State perturbation into transition perturbation in the following case.

 Considering a $L_2$ uncertainty set on the output of the dynamics model, $ \Omega_{s_p} = \{s_p | s' \sim P(\cdot|s, a; \bar{w}), \|s' - s_p\| \le 1 \}$.
-We can rewrite the next state distribution $s' \sim P(\cdot|s, a; \bar{w})$ as $s' = f(s'|s, a; \bar{w}) + \eta $, where $\eta$ is a random noise $\eta \sim \mathcal N(0,1)$.
-Then the perturbed state can be written as $s_p = f(s'|s, a; \bar{w}) + \eta + \beta, \|\beta\| \le 1 $.
+We can rewrite the next State distribution $s' \sim P(\cdot|s, a; \bar{w})$ as $s' = f(s'|s, a; \bar{w}) + \eta $, where $\eta$ is a random noise $\eta \sim \mathcal N(0,1)$.
+Then the perturbed State can be written as $s_p = f(s'|s, a; \bar{w}) + \eta + \beta, \|\beta\| \le 1 $.
 Viewing $\beta$ as one additional parameter in the dynamics model, the uncertainty set on $\beta$ is actually $\Omega_{\beta} = \{ \| \beta \| \le 1\}$.
 Based on this uncertainty set on $\beta$, one can further design corresponding regularizers on value function to increase the robustness as discussed in the paper.

 If the uncertainty set on state space is unknown, denoted as $\Omega_{\beta}$, it is still feasible to include $\beta$ as an additional parameter in the dynamics model.
-As a result, \textit{Adv USR} could still be used to handle this unknown uncertainty set on $\beta$.
+As a result, \textit{Adv-USR} could still be used to handle this unknown uncertainty set on $\beta$.